gobelinus/edx-documentation/en_us/students/source/SFD_account.rst

 Browse Courses
 **********************

-You can browse for courses to take before you register or sign in.
+You can browse for courses to take, even if have not yet registered an edX account, or if you are not signed in to the edx.org site or the mobile app.

 On the `edx.org`_ website or on the edX mobile app, select **Find Courses**.